jasonally/hack_this_site_missions/realistic/mission_14.md

 ### Hints About Backend Scripts
 Like with several realistic missions, the first key to finding a vulnerable part of the site was getting an unexpectedly helpful error message.
 In this mission, it was finding out the news functionality loaded files with a .news suffix.
 This provided a clue as to how we might be able to get the site to behave outside of its intended purpose by bypassing this part of the backend code.
 We needed the right tool to do this, however, which in the past was using the null byte injection.

-### Null Byte Injection Workarounds
+### Usefulness of Null Byte Injections
-You can still find references to null byte injections working on web applications, even if their usefulness seems to have diminished throughout the 2010s.
-But the idea in this mission of finding an admin account and gaining acccess to it still lives on.
-At the time of this writing, this type of attack happened less than a week ago against Twitter.
-How attackers got into Twitter's system is still under investigation, but [SIM swapping](https://en.wikipedia.org/wiki/SIM_swap_scam) may [have been a factor](https://krebsonsecurity.com/2020/07/whos-behind-wednesdays-epic-twitter-hack/) to help the attackers get admin access.
+You can still find working null byte injection vulnerabilities in web applications, even if their existence has diminished throughout the 2010s.
+For instance, PHP 5.3.4 fixed [a major null byte injection bug](https://bugs.php.net/bug.php?id=39863), which was released in December 2010.

+But the idea of what the null byte injection in this mission helped us accomplish is worth pondering.
+In this mission, it helped us find an admin account and gain access to it.
+That idea still lives on though other types of attacks, some of which didn't even exist in the early 2000s.
+For instance, at the time of this writing, less than a week ago there was a major attack against Twitter.
+How attackers did what they did is still under investigation, but [SIM swapping](https://en.wikipedia.org/wiki/SIM_swap_scam) may [have been a factor](https://krebsonsecurity.com/2020/07/whos-behind-wednesdays-epic-twitter-hack/) to help the attackers get admin access.